-- Study Area: The Study Area refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel).
-The area covers approximately 16,975.8 hectares (ha) and extends approximately 25 km north-south at the longest point and 42 km east-west at the widest point (this includes approximately 30 km of access road).
+- Study Area: The Study Area refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel) and a connection to the switching station in the road reserve at South Ulam Road.
+The area covers approximately 16,976 hectares (ha) and extends approximately 25 km north-south at the longest point and 42 km east-west at the widest point (this includes approximately 30 km of access road).
 The Study Area represents the limit of the vegetation and habitat mapped for the Project.
-It should be noted however, that this boundary does not represent the spatial bounds in which all Project field surveys have been conducted (this area being larger and including areas outside of the Study Area). - Development Corridor: The Development Corridor is a 'buffered' version of the indicative Project layout, covering approximately 1,555.1 ha.
+It should be noted however, that this boundary does not represent the spatial bounds in which all Project field surveys have been conducted (this area being larger and including areas outside of the Study Area). - Development Corridor: The Development Corridor is a 'buffered' version of the indicative Project layout, covering approximately 1,564.6 ha.
 This area represents the maximum spatial extent where disturbance may occur within the Study Area and includes areas required for temporary and permanent Project infrastructure, equipment and materials laydown, installation and access.

-This includes an access road corridor that is situated between the Burnett Highway at Dixalea and Glengowan Road at the southwestern extent of the Project. - Disturbance Footprint: The Disturbance Footprint covers approximately 883.4 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
+This includes an access road corridor that is situated between the Burnett Highway at Dixalea and Glengowan Road at the southwestern extent of the Project.

+• Disturbance Footprint: The Disturbance Footprint covers approximately 883.6 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
 It is a 'worst-case' scenario in terms of the extent of clearing works.
 As infrastructure will be micro-sited within the Development Corridor, the final clearing areas are anticipated to be lower than detailed in this assessment.

-More detail on these boundaries is provided in Section 1 of Attachment B1 (Assessment of Matters of National Environmental Significance).
+More detail on these boundaries is provided in Section 1.0 of Attachment B1 (Assessment of Matters of National Environmental Significance).